xuyiqing/panelview_stata/README.md

 <img src="./graph/Graph1.png">

-We can use the `bytiming` option to sort units by the timing of first receiving the treatment and use `legend` to change labels in the legend:
+We can use the `bytiming` option to sort units by the timing of receiving the treatment (then by the total number of periods exposed to the treatment).
+We also use `legend` to change labels in the legend:

 ```
 *bytiming